First Comes Love, Then Comes Murder

 They had some sort of a real argument.

-He was pinced out, stressed out, had a hell of a long day, and it got out of control.
+He was pinced out, stressed out, had a hell of a long day, and then it got out of control.
+And

 I think your dad just lost.

-i mean the only thing the only thing that i can think of is someone else was there when sandy arrived home late at night there was some interaction between sandy and that person and then that person fled
+the only thing that I can think of is someone else was there when Sandy arrived home late at night.
+There was some interaction between Sandy and that person, and then that person fled.

-if mine was having him affair he's not the kind of person that like he wasn't like it was the kind of guy at all I mean he would have been fine but he wouldn't have like gone for Zerk.
+If my mom was having him fare, he's not like a person that like he wasn't like a possession guy at all.
+I mean, he would have been fine, but he wouldn't have like gone for Burke.

 I can tell you that much.

-I can't imagine mine's father like I just just i just can't imagine him like actually like murdering her and staring at her face like while she died in his hands that just totally seems insulting
+I can't imagine my father, like, I just, I just can't imagine him, like, actually like murdering her and staring at her face, like, while she died in his hands.
+That just totally seems unfazing to me.

 i knew my dad loved my mom so much

-There's no way in hell that my dad looked my mom in the eyes and strangled her.
+there's no way in hell that My dad looked my mom in the eyes and strangled her.
+That's impossible.

 The only thing I thought of was, did they have an affair?